 Removal of the Fiduciary if He or She is a Thief or Just Irresponsible

-The general standards for removal of a fiduciary is set forth under N.J.S.A.§ 3B:14-21.
+The general standards for removal of a fiduciary are set forth under N.J.S.A.§ 3B:14-21.
 The statute provides that the court may remove a fiduciary if the fiduciary “has embezzled, wasted or misapplied any part of the estate committed to his or her custody, or has abused the trust and confidence given to him or her under the law.
 Traditionally courts are reluctant to discharge an executor from office simply because (with the benefit of hindsight) the choice was unwise or improvident; still an executor can be removed from office upon a showing that he or she became the estate representative as a result of fraud, misconduct, or breach of trust.

 A removed or discharged fiduciary must deliver to his or her successor all assets as of the date of discharge generally and then he or she must prepare, file and settle his/her accounts within 60 days after entry of judgement or within such time as the court may direct.
 Within 60 days after settlement of the accounts, he/she must pay over to his successor any balance due.
 (N.J.S.A.§ 3B:14-5.
 N.J.S.A.§ 3B:14-6) then provides: